dotnet/dotNext/docs/features/cluster/index.md

 * [Gossip Simulator](https://flopezluis.github.io/gossip-simulator/)
 * [Make your cluster SWIM](https://bartoszsypytkowski.com/make-your-cluster-swim/)
 * [HyParView: cluster membership that scales](https://bartoszsypytkowski.com/hyparview/)

+## Message Ordering
+[Lamport Timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) is a proven and simple way to preserve message order.
+In case of rumor spreading, it can be used to skip duplicated messages.
+[RumorTimestamp](xref:DotNext.Net.Cluster.Messaging.Gossip.RumorTimestamp) and [RumorSpreadingManager](xref:DotNext.Net.Cluster.Messaging.Gossip.RumorSpreadingManager) types providing a simple framework to organize deduplication of rumor during spreading.

 # Distributed Consensus
 Consensus Algorithm allows to achieve overall reliability in the presence of faulty nodes.
 The most commonly used consensus algorithms are: